 2. Work permits, visas, and other immigration matters

 Employees who are part of your workforce mobility plan also want to be assured that they won’t encounter any difficulties and can work immediately once they arrive at their destination.

 When your employees have to process all of these themselves, you can be sure they will turn down your offer to move to another place.

-Having someone handle all the immigration-related processes of relocating employees will be an attractive bonus for them.
+Having someone handle all the immigration-related processes of employee relocation will be an attractive bonus for them.
 With these tasks out of the way, they can concentrate on doing their usual work and have more time preparing for the actual move.

 To further ease your employees’ worries, make sure they receive a relocation schedule that includes a timetable to process their entry visas and work permits.
 They should also get regular updates regarding these matters so they’ll know when to speed up their moving preparations.

-If you don’t have an HR staff or any employee who can handle all immigration-related tasks, consider outsourcing it to a relocation company that offers those services.
+If you don’t have an HR staff or any employee who can handle immigration assistance, consider outsourcing it to a relocation company that offers those services.